intel-analytics/ipex-llm/docs/mddocs/PythonAPI/transformers.md

   - **cpu_embedding**: Whether to replace the Embedding layer, may need to set it to `True` when running IPEX-LLM on GPU.
 Default to be `False`.

-  - **lightweight_bmm**: Whether to replace the torch.bmm ops, may need to set it to `True` when running IPEX-LLM on GPU on Windows.
-Default to be `False`.

   - **imatrix**: `str` value, represent filename of importance matrix pretrained on specific datasets for use with the improved quantization methods recently added to llama.cpp.

   - **model_hub**: `str` value, options are `'huggingface'` and `'modelscope'`, specify the model hub.
 Default to be `'huggingface'`.